Martin Jiránek: Terek Grozny

 In July 2011, Jiránek signed a two-year contract with Russian Premier League club Terek Grozny.
 In his second season with the club he scored a goal from 45 yards in the league game against Kuban Krasnodar.

 International

 Jiránek was part of the Czech side which won the UEFA U-21 Championships in 2002.
 He made his senior international debut against Poland in 2002.
 Jiránek's first major international tournament came at Euro 2004, where he made 4 appearances before being ruled out of the semi-final with a thigh injury.
 He also was named in the Czech squad for the 2006 World Cup, but despite playing 5 qualifying matches, he did not make an appearance at the finals.
 He appeared in 5 qualifying matches for Euro 2008, but was not named in the Czech squad due to an ankle injury.
-His 31st (and as of February 2011, last) appearance was in March 2007, against Germany - after which, he was fined for his involvement in a controversial birthday party.
+His 31st (and as of February 2011, last) appearance was in March 2007, against Germany - after which, he was fined for his involvement in a birthday party with prostitutes.